 "Does anybody know this woman?"
 Stephanie asked.
 Mr. Randall shook his head, not looking up from the floor.
 Some of the others shuffled into the room, staying some distance away from the desk, getting just close enough to look and shake their heads and then back up again.

 "Was she on the bus?"
 Stephanie asked.

-The general consensus seemed to be that she hadn’t been, though nobody seemed to be entirely certain.
+The general consensus was that she hadn’t been, though nobody seemed to be entirely certain.

 "The tickets that Cody collected are probably still on the bus," Kelly said.
 "We can compare them to the stubs that the passengers have."

 She and Kelly looked at each other.
 In a moment, they both understood some things.
-Their conversation, unspoken, took but a fraction of a second, but laid out in words it would have gone like this:
+Their conversation, unspoken, took but a fraction of a second.
+Laid out in words, it would have gone like this:

-Stephanie: If you don’t trust me why are you letting me be in charge?
+Stephanie: If you don’t trust me, then why are you letting me be in charge?

 Kelly: Because, with Mr. Randall here, I can’t be in charge.
 He’s my boss.
 And better you than him.